 1. Mädchen in Uniform (1931)

-Not only is Mädchen in Uniform (1931) the earliest-known example of a female-dominated film, but it’s also cited as the first LGBT film ever made.
+Not only is Mädchen in Uniform (1931) the earliest-known example of a female-dominated film, but it’s also an early example of LGBT cinema.

-The German film centers on a rebellious teenager named Manuela, who is sent to an all-girls Catholic school and develops a crush on one of her teachers, Fräulein von Bernburg.
-The feelings are shown to be mutual when the teacher gives her students goodnight kisses on the forehead and Manuela receives one on the lips.
+This German film centers on a rebellious teenager named Manuela who is sent to an all-girls Catholic school and develops a crush on one of her teachers, Fräulein von Bernburg.
+The feelings are shown to be mutual when the teacher gives her students goodnight kisses on the forehead, and Manuela receives one on the lips.

 The film was remade in 1958, during the Hays Code era.
 Surprisingly, though depictions of sexuality were severely restricted at the time, teacher and student share a kiss while running lines for Romeo and Juliet.